Tripoli, Lebanon - Things to Do in Tripoli

 Top Things to Do in Tripoli

-Booking Tip: Entry fee is approximately $3-5 USD.
-Best visited in late afternoon for golden hour photography and cooler temperatures.
-The climb involves stairs and uneven surfaces, so wear comfortable shoes.
-Open daily except Mondays.
+Booking Tip: Entry costs around $3-5 Lebanese pounds.
+Best visited in late afternoon for photography when the light is softer.
+The climb can be steep, so wear comfortable shoes.

 Getting There